About the Entrance Examination

 All the information needed to answer the questions is on the examination platform.
 However, you are not limited to these sources.
 If you use other materials, they must be properly cited.
 Remember that this is not a test of what you already know; rather it is an opportunity to demonstrate close reading, critical thinking, and the ability to interpret problems.
 It is an effort to connect testing to learning.

 The examination will be graded by members of the Bard faculty and staff.
 Each of the four essays will be evaluated separately.
 There will also be a composite grade.
-Candidates scoring a composite grade of B+ or higher will receive notification of an offer of admission to the College by January 31.
+Candidates scoring a composite grade of B+ or higher will receive notification of an offer of admission to the College by the end of December.

 Completing Your Application